Firm-level supply chains to minimize unemployment and economic losses in rapid decarbonization scenarios: Results

 {\bf CO$_2$ emissions vs. EW-ESRI in the Hungarian economy.}

-Figure \ref{Fig.:CO2_vs_ESRI} shows CO$_2$ emissions of the 119 Hungarian firms that participate in the European Trading System (ETS) plotted against their systemic social relevance as captured by EW-ESRI.
-The total number of Hungarian firms participating in the ETS in 2019 is 122 and we were able to match 119 of those to our production network dataset.
-These 119 industrial firms contributed 33.7\% of all of Hungary’s emissions in the year 2019.
-For details on the CO$_2$ emission data collection see SI Text S2.
-The y-axis on the left margin captures the CO$_2$ emissions of firms as a percentage of total Hungarian CO$_2$ equivalent emissions (CO$_2$ [\%]) which amounted to 64.44 million tonnes in 2019 \cite{international_energy_agency_hungary_2022}.
-The y-axis on the right margin indicates CO$_2$ emissions as percentages of total Hungarian ETS CO$_2$ emissions (CO$_2$ [\% of Hungarian ETS]) which amounted to 21.72 million tonnes in the year 2019.
+Figure \ref{fig:CO2_vs_ESRI} shows CO$_2$ emissions of the 119 Hungarian firms that participate in the Emission Trading System (ETS) plotted against their systemic economic relevance as captured by EW-ESRI.
+The y-axis on the left margin captures the CO$_2$ emissions of firms as a percentage of total Hungarian CO$_2$ equivalent emissions (CO$_2$ [\%]).
+The y-axis on the right margin indicates CO$_2$ emissions as percentages of total Hungarian ETS CO$_2$ emissions (CO$_2$ [\% of Hungarian ETS]).
 The colors indicate the NACE level 1 industry affiliation for every firm.
-Most firms are classified as 'C - Manufacturing' (63) and 'D - Electricity, gas, steam and air conditioning supply’ (47), which we abbreviate as 'Power' \cite{statistik_austria_systematik_2008}.
-Most firms cluster around low emissions and low social relevance (EW-ESRI).
-However, there are two distinct branches visible in Fig. \ref{Fig.:CO2_vs_ESRI}.
+Most firms are classified as `C - Manufacturing' (63) and `D - Power’ (47).
+Most firms cluster around low emissions and low economic relevance (EW-ESRI).
+However, there are two distinct branches visible in Fig. \ref{fig:CO2_vs_ESRI}.
 One corresponds to firms with low emissions and comparatively high levels of EW-ESRI.
-The majority of these firms belong to the 'Manufacturing' sector, which makes sense intuitively since many firms are dependent on the products from the manufacturing sector \cite{xu_inputoutput_2019}.
-The firm with the highest EW-ESRI of 0.32 is a firm operating in the 'B - Mining and quarrying' sector.
-This means that approximately 32\% of jobs are at risk, should this firm stop its production.
-Also, this finding is reasonable, since 'Mining and quarrying' is one of the most central industrial sectors that encompasses activities at the very base of many economies \cite{xu_inputoutput_2019}.
+The majority of these firms belong to the `Manufacturing' sector, which makes sense intuitively since many firms are dependent on the products from the manufacturing sector \cite{xu_inputoutput_2019}.
+The firm with the highest EW-ESRI of 0.28 is a firm operating in the `B - Mining and quarrying' sector.
+This means that approximately 28\% of jobs are lost, should this firm halt its production.
+This finding is reasonable since `Mining and quarrying' is one of the most central industrial sectors and encompasses activities at the very base of many economies \cite{xu_inputoutput_2019}.
 The second branch corresponds to firms with high emissions and comparatively low EW-ESRI.
 These firms are candidates for potential decarbonization leverage points.
-Many firms from the 'Power' sector are found in this branch.
-This makes sense from a practical point of view, since electricity providers that operate coal and gas power plants are comparatively easy to replace by firms that produce electricity from renewable sources.
-Note that there might be a bias emerging from the construction of the production network: since we only observe firm-firm supply relations but energy firms also serve many private end customers, a proper accounting of the end consumers would make them more systemically important than we see them here.
+Many firms from the `Power' sector are found in this branch.
+Note that there might be a bias emerging from the construction of the production network: since we only observe firm-firm supply relations but energy firms also serve many private customers, a proper accounting of the end consumers would make them more systemically important than we see them here.
+Another reason for the relatively low EW-ESRI values for power companies compared to manufacturing companies is their comparatively low market share within their respective sectors.
+In fact, the ESRI algorithm assumes that companies with a lower market share are more easily replaceable, suggesting that other energy firms could readily step in to cover any lost supply.
+See SI section S9 for more details.